hrushikesh2k1/Devops-Interview/cuculus-interview.md

 > *"Our monitoring was a two-layer system.
 Prometheus with Alertmanager handled all Kubernetes and application-level observability — with PromQL-based alert rules, severity-based routing, and Alertmanager grouping to prevent alert fatigue.
 Azure Monitor with Log Analytics handled infrastructure and platform monitoring — using KQL-based scheduled query alerts for VMs, VMSS, SQL, and Cosmos DB.
 Everything was visualized in Grafana as a single pane of glass.
 Alerts were classified by severity and routed to PagerDuty, Teams, or Slack depending on urgency — and every alert had a runbook attached so on-call response was fast and consistent."*

+## 4. How do you handle documentation in your organization? which automation tool did you use for it?